PiyushKumar-18-AI/DiabetesPredictionSystem/README.md

 *	Then Change the paths mentioned in the code file according to your pc and then in the terminal write "python manage.py runserver”.
 ## Conclusion
 After using the Logistic Regression method to train/test the dataset the accuracy of the model is around 80%.

+You can refer to check the prototype and working of this webapp on our Youtube Channel.

+Link for the Video - https://youtu.be/r9xSVMsz-fA